Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning with MPL

+To clarify the approximation in \eqref{eq:mpl_3}, we turn to directed acyclic graphical models (DAGs). \citet{consonni2012objective} derived a closed-form expression for the marginal likelihood $P(\Xb \mid M)$ of a Gaussian DAG, $M$.
+Their approach build on the \citet[Theorem 2]{geiger2002parameter} that proved the problem reduces to computing the marginal likelihood $P(\Xb_{\boldsymbol{A}} \mid M_c)$, where $\Xb_{\boldsymbol{A}}$ is the submatrix of $\Xb$ corresponding to the variables in the set $\boldsymbol{A}$, and $M_c$ is a complete DAG.
+In analogy to \eqref{eq:p(x|g)}, this can be written as

+To evaluate $P(\Xb_{\boldsymbol{A}} \mid M_c)$, we must specify a prior $P(\Kb \mid M_c)$.
+This prior should be proper (meaning it integrates to one), objective (containing no subjective information), and ideally computationally convenient for evaluating \eqref{eq:DAG_mg}. \citet{consonni2012objective} show that the Wishart prior $W(p,\Ub/n)$ satisfies these requirements.
+This prior is an example of a fractional (or data-dependent) prior, as it incorporates a fraction of the observed data.
+Crucially, it allows for a closed-form expression of $P(\Xb_{\boldsymbol{A}} \mid M_c)$ analogous to \eqref{eq:mpl_3}, as shown in \citet[Equations 24 and 25]{consonni2012objective}.
+These results extend to decomposable undirected graphs \citep{consonni2012objective, carvalho2009objective}.
+In particular, \citet[Equation 29]{consonni2012objective} derived a closed-form expression identical to \eqref{eq:mpl_3}, which is exact for decomposable graphs.
+For non-decomposable graphs, the equality no longer holds, but \citet{leppa2017learning} demonstrated that the right-hand side of \eqref{eq:mpl_3} still provides a useful approximation.

+Consequently, our approach to evaluate the Bayes factor \eqref{eq:mpl_2} involves two layers of approximation: the use of a pseudo-likelihood in \eqref{eq:mpl}, and the approximation of its local components via \eqref{eq:mpl_3}.
+Combining these two approximations gives the pseudo-posterior as

-Using the outcome from Equation \ref{eq:mpl_3} to determine the probabilities in Equation \ref{eq:mpl_2}'s right-hand side allows us to compute the Bayes factor in Equation \ref{eq:mpl_0}.
-This computation involves only four fractional marginal likelihoods.
-From an optimization perspective, this equation emerges as a favorable choice for MCMC-based search algorithms.
-In subsequent sections, we introduce two search algorithms leveraging this computational approach.
-In Section \ref{sec:theory}, we provide the theoretical justifications for using the MPL approximation within our structure learning search algorithms.
+Sampling from this pseudo-posterior requires computing the Bayes factor in \eqref{eq:mpl_2}, which can be done using the closed-form expression in \eqref{eq:mpl_3}.
+This requires only four evaluations of \eqref{eq:mpl_3}, making the computation highly efficient for MCMC-based search algorithms.
+In the following sections, we introduce two such algorithms for general undirected GGMs, applicable to both decomposable and non-decomposable graphs.
+Section \ref{sec:theory} provides the theoretical justification for employing the MPL approximation within our structure learning framework.